ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 When exporting a Personal Test Settings Template at Test > Settings > Personal Test Settings Templates, the fields 'Author', 'Creation Date' and "User-ID" are exported.
 This secures being able to identify the origin of a Personal Test Settings Template after importing it to an account.

 At the tab Test > Participants the export files 'Scored Test Attempt', 'All test attempts' and 'as Certificate (PDF)' are available.
 The purpose of the different export files is to extract the dedicated test results of one or more accounts.
-This e.g. can be used for discussing the results with the participant.
+This can, for example, be used for discussing the results with the participant.
 Those export files contain the following personal data of the participants, which all originate from the user component (see above):

 - Name
 - Login